-RISK MANAGEMENT
+6. RISK MANAGEMENT

-MWL recognises that there a number of potential risks to children in the delivery of our programs.
-In recognising these risks, MWL proactively assesses and manages risks to children in order to reduce the risk of harm.
+The safety of children in the care of MWL is a priority.
+MWL recognises that there are a number of potential risks to children in the delivery of our programs.
+In recognising these risks, MWL proactively assesses and manages risks to children in order to reduce the risk of harm in both on-line and physical environments.
 This is achieved by examining each activity and program and its potential impact on children.
-Activities and programs that involve direct work with children are considered a higher risk, and therefore require more stringent child protection procedures.
+Activities and programs that involve direct work with children are considered a higher risk and therefore require more stringent child safeguarding procedures.